-Guys, in case you don’t remember, Marisa interviewed me for the 200th episode.
+In case you don’t remember, Marisa interviewed me for the 200th episode.
 We turned the tables.
 She was so comfortable and easy to speak with.
-She’s an expert in this health and wellness field.
+She’s an expert in the health and wellness field.
 We wanted to have her back.
-Thank you, Marissa.
+Thank you, Marisa.

-I’m a long-time reader of the show.
+I’m a long-time listener of the show.
 This is cool that I get to have this opportunity.

-I want to ask you a specific about that.
+I want to ask you something specific about that.
 What were some of the things that were holding you back with your brainpower?
-How was the ADHD presenting itself in your life?
+How was ADHD presenting itself in your life?

-You can consider for the ADHD person all of those things are not automatic.
+You can consider for the ADHD person, all of those things are not automatic.
 Not in the case of driving, but it’s a great way for you to imagine how many things in our daily life are automatic.
 Imagine if you had to try a lot harder to work with all of those moving parts, that’s what it’s like for the ADD brain.
-When I learned how much intermittent fasting could help me grow new connections between my brain cells, helped me grow new brain cells, help them become stronger and more resilient.
-I was like, “How could I not give this a try?”
+When I learned how much intermittent fasting could help me grow new connections between my brain cells, grow new brain cells, and help them become stronger and more resilient, I was like, “How could I not give this a try?”

-You’ve persuaded me and a lot of the readers, this sounds like a potential help for our health and our brain function and some other things as well.
+You’ve persuaded me and probably a lot of the readers.
+This sounds like a potential help for our health, our brain function, and some other things as well.
 Talk to us about what approach you took on.
 Define intermittent fasting for us.

-Do you happen to know who came up with this, “We should eat three meals a day,” philosophy?
+Do you happen to know who came up with the idea that we should eat three meals a day philosophy?

 Where did you do your research?
 Where did you turn when you decided, “I want to try this intermittent fasting?”
 What were some of the resources you would recommend to our readers?

 It’s been so long, probably about several years.
 I’ve been doing research ever since.
-The Primal Blueprint, that’s a big part of where my education comes from is that philosophy.
+The Primal Blueprint is a big part of where my education comes from, that philosophy.
 Intermittent fasting is discussed greatly in The Primal Blueprint.
 It’s mentioned in Genius Foods by Max Lugavere and Head Strong by Dave Asprey.
 There’s plenty of resources out there that stress the importance of giving your body this type of break that your genes expect from you.